-This guide was developed to help residents understand how the City of Port Moody operates and manages its finances, so they can provide informed input to Council on long-term financial planning and service delivery.
 The guide is a reference document that provides some fundamental information about the operations of the City and its budget principles and processes, as well as some informative budget facts.
-We feel strongly that informed citizens will be more engaged and more likely to participate in the planning process.
+We feel strongly that informed residents will be more engaged and more likely to participate in the planning process.